This Gallery Is a Poem: Unearthing Stories from the Collection

 In celebration of National Poetry Month, the Hudson River Museum collaborated with Westchester Poet Laureate Phylisha Villanueva to “unearth” works from the collection that speak to themes of nature, gardening, and growth.
 She then invited fourteen poets from across Westchester County to respond to the selected works—including prints, photographs, paintings, and a quilt—with original poems, contributing one of her own as well.

 The exhibition invites visitors to experience ekphrastic poetry—writing that draws inspiration from art, a practice that dates back to ancient Greece.
-Through poetic interpretation, these works take on new dimensions, engaging the senses and sparking fresh perspectives.
-Villanueva envisions the gallery as a poem in itself, a space where images and words intertwine, where pairings transform imagery into verse and composition into cadence.
+Through poetic interpretation, the artworks take on new dimensions, engaging the senses and sparking fresh perspectives.
+Villanueva envisions the gallery itself as a poetic space in which images and words intertwine, where pairings transform imagery into verse and composition into cadence.
 In this spirit, visitors are encouraged to add their voices, contributing their own poetic and artistic reflections in response to the poetry and art on view.

 This Gallery Is a Poem is curated by Phylisha Villanueva, Westchester Poet Laureate, and Laura Vookles, HRM’s Chair, Curatorial Department.
 Special thanks to Karintha Lowe, HRM’s former Mellon Public Humanities Fellow.